 Massachusetts has guidelines for park visitors.
 Dunn State Park in Gardner and Look Park in Florence are classic picnicking spots.
 While the weather is still chilly, there are fire pit picnics at Appleton Farms in Hamilton and Ipswich.
-Fans of flowers will like picnicking throughout the grounds, including scattered tables and mowed grassy areas, of Tower Hill Botanic Garden in Boylston or Cape Cod Lavender Farm in Harwich, while those who are planning a picnic with waterscapes will appreciate Crane Beach in Ipswich and World’s End in Hingham, which are open with a required timed or daily parking passes.
+Fans of flowers will like picnicking throughout the grounds, including scattered tables and mowed grassy areas, of Tower Hill Botanic Garden in Boylston (reserve entry tickets in advance).
+Meanwhile, those planning a picnic with waterscapes will appreciate Crane Beach in Ipswich and World’s End in Hingham, which are open with a required timed or daily parking passes.

 From the urban parks of the city to the scenic landscapes of upstate, New York offers a variety of picnic-perfect settings to cater to any mood.
 For great views of the water, visit Chittenango Falls State Park in Cazenovia, Lake Erie State Park in Brocton, Letchworth State Park in Castile and Heckscher State Park Beach on Long Island.
 Those looking to feel close to nature will like Orange County Arboretum in Campbell Hall and Yaddo Gardens in Saratoga Springs.

 What’s your favorite part of planning a picnic?
 Share your favorite picnic spots in the comments below.